 What is a virtual nonprofit?

 Aii has personnel across the country, and advisors and networks across the globe.
 We leverage the power of the Internet and cutting edge communication and connectivity to research, collaborate, and educate across the country.
 Being virtual means we do not waste resources on brick and mortar offices, overhead, and unnecessary expenses.
 Our donations are efficiently applied to programatic uses on deliverable work products and meaningful research.
-While our primary presence is virtual at Aii.org, we are real people with a dedicated staff, board of directors, and advisory board.
+While our primary presence is virtual at Aii.org, we are real people with a dedicated staff, board of directors, and advisory council.
 We also frequently host and attend lectures, panels, conferences, networking events, and more.

 Is Aii a think tank?